Web Development¶

 Alternative way: Manually enable HTTP/SSL by installing a self-signed SSL certificate

-This method is recommended only in case Let’s encrypt is not a viable option.
+Recommended only in case Let’s encrypt is not a viable option.

 Step 1.
 Create key